bawn92/bawn92.github.io/_posts/blog/2018-10-13-Side-Project-Journey.markdown

 The fifth and final stage for this project was search engine optimization.
 I requested Google to index my website.
 To my disappointment it received a low score.
 The search performance was taking a hit.
 To improve my search ranking I took a number of steps.

-1. I  included a sitemap.xml file.
+1. Included a sitemap.xml file.
-2. I updated the page titles and meta to be unique and relevant for each page.
+2. Updated the page titles and meta to be unique and relevant for each page.
-3. I converted javascript URL re-direct actions to physical href links for better indexing of the entire website.
+3. Converted javascript URL re-direct actions to physical href links for better indexing of the entire website.
-4. I made minor performance & mobile enhance.
+4. Made minor performance & mobile enhance.
-5. I ensured all HTTP requests were getting redirected to https on cloud-flare.
+5. Ensured all HTTP requests were getting redirected to https on cloud-flare.

 SEO is an on-going battle and continuously needs work.
 For now, I am delighted to see my application at the top of Google for one keyword and with 1500 monthly users!